 The IDSI program provides students with the opportunity to have an applied learning and cultural experience abroad.
 The program consists of five weeks of pre-program preparation at Penn and a four week-long training program on the campus of Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi, Ghana.
 Cooperating with KNUST and several Non-Governmental Organizations (NGOs), ISDI-AP gives students the chance to apply classroom learning in the field and gain an insight into the world of international development.

 As early as freshman year, students have the opportunity to participate in a 10-day Wharton International Program (WIP) trip to visit business and cultural sites in a different country.
 Participants also attend lectures at partner schools and earn .5 course units.
 Examples of previous WIP trips destinations include Brazil, Italy, South Korea, Ecuador, France, Germany, Argentina, Japan, and China.

 Wharton Leadership Ventures

 Explore additional disciplines and complement your current course of studies by adding to your educational repertoire with a minor from any of the Penn Engineering departments (with the exception of Bioengineering and Digital Media Design) or one of the many subject areas in the College of Arts and Sciences.
 Many M&T students pursue a minor in Mathematics since for many engineering majors a minor in Mathematics only requires one additional course.
-Recent M&T graduates have completed minors in Computer Science, Engineering Entrepreneurship, French, Mathematics, Political Science, South Asian Studies, and Sustainability and Environmental Management.
+Recent M&T graduates have completed minors in Biophysics, Classical Studies, Computer Science, Economics, Engineering Entrepreneurship, French, Mathematics, Philosophy, Political Science, South Asian Studies, and Sustainability and Environmental Management.